 This is something my husband makes that has been passed down in his family.
 He says that his step mother used to bake eggplant and garlic in tons of oil and marinara all day long in the oven at a really low temperature.
 We are both too lazy and impatient for that, so this is the easy version.

 Some brands of legume pasta are mushy and strange (black bean and edamame pasta for example – are kind of gross in my opinion) but there are a few that have a much better texture that I really like.
 Some brands that I’ve found that I like a lot are Tolerant lentil pasta, Ancient Harvest POW lentil pasta, Banza chickpea pasta, and Trader Joes lentil pasta.
 See photos below.
-In the FAQ, Susan mentions pasta from the Explore Asia brand, which is BLE-friendly, but I think it’s gross and mushy compared to these brands.
+In the FAQ, Susan mentions pasta from the Explore Asia brand, which is compliant, but I think it’s gross and mushy compared to these brands.

 If you are looking at a different brand and wondering whether it will work, it needs to meet the following criteria: